|Ferdinand, Idaho, United States|

 (projects i'm following)

-Posted by David Dahlsrud about 6 years ago
+Posted by David Dahlsrud over 8 years ago

 Well now that we have officially finished, butchered, cooked and eaten our grass fed/finished beeves, I feel like I can share how I did it.
 First I will say that the results were pretty much everything we